8 Easy Sustainable Travel Tips For Families

 There are a number of eco friendly travel products you can buy these days that don't use plastic.
 And many of them are quite affordable.

 The travel and tourism industry supports many destinations around the world.
 But the economic benefits are not always evenly distributed.
 While destinations like Bali in Indonesia, San Miguel de Allende in Mexico, or Venice in Italy often get attention and love from tourists, other destinations in those countries are largely ignored.

 What travelers often forget is that there is more to a country than just its most popular destination.
 Rather than spending all your time in Bali, why not take a boat to another island like Lombok or Flores?
 When visiting Italy, explore the charm of a city like Parma instead of Venice.
 And for travelers to Mexico, venture out to other cities, like Puerto Escondido, Guadalajara, or Guanajuato.

 Spreading your tourism dollars when you travel helps to prevent both over-tourism to popular destinations and under-tourism to lesser known destinations.
-It also exposes you to a different part of the culture, and gives you a more rounded view of that country.
+It also exposes you to a different part of the culture.
+And it gives you a more rounded view of that country.

 5. Sustainable travel tips for slowing down your travels

 Something I’ve learned from this pandemic is the importance of slow travel.
 Traveling quickly from destination to destination is not only a good way to burn through cash, it’s also a good way to spread illnesses.
 Additionally, fast travel uses more natural resources (think of all the carbon emissions!) and hinders you from really getting to know a destination.

 One of the sustainable travel tips I like to offer to families is to slow down.
 With many families working and schooling remotely these days, it’s not so hard to embrace slow tourism.